intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 discover.

 Designers and implementers of security protocols generally understand these concerns.
-General-purpose protocols are not exempt from careful consideration of security issues.
-In fact, because general-purpose protocols have to deal with flaws or obsolescence in a less urgent fashion than security protocols, there can be fewer opportunities to correct problems in protocols that develop these interoperability problems.
+However, general-purpose protocols are not exempt from careful consideration of security issues.
+Furthermore, because general-purpose protocols tend to deal with flaws or obsolescence in a less urgent fashion than security protocols, there can be fewer opportunities to correct problems in protocols that develop interoperability problems.